clairecda/FASTR_R_codes/module_1_documentation.md

  For which:
 - The volume is greater than or equal to the median **AND**
 - The volume is not missing **AND**
 - The volume is greater than 100.

 #### Detailed analysis steps
 This analysis is designed to detect and correct outliers in service volume data reported by health facilities.
 The code applies multiple methods to identify outliers, including the calculation of the Median Absolute Deviation (MAD) and the proportion of total service volume reported in a given time period.
-Outliers are identified  and flagged via binary variable… (outlier-flag ==1)
+There are X main steps in this process:

+(insert here steps -cb)

+### Statistical notes
+#### How is a median absolute deviation (MAD) calculated ?
+- Compute the median: Find the median of the dataset.
+- Calculate absolute deviations: Subtract the median from each data point to get the absolute deviations (i.e., take the absolute value of the difference between each data point and the median).
+- Find the median of absolute deviations: Calculate the median of these absolute deviations.
+- To determine the degree of outlier, calculate the median average absolute deviation residuals:
+$$\frac{\text{(abs(volume - median volume))}}{\text{MAD}}$$

+- If this value is greater than 10, the value is an outlier.

 ### Consistency between related indicators
 Program indicators with a predictable relationship are examined to determine whether the expected relationship exists between them.
 In other words, this process examines whether the observed relationship between the indicators, as shown in the reported data, is that which is expected.